 Submissions are welcomed on any topic that falls under the heading of parapsychology (as defined in the EJP remit on the home page).
 Authors are requested to briefly define any specific terms used (including ‘standard’ terms such as ESP, PK) in the text of the paper.
+We are also open to outside voices and topics when they have some broaden overlap with the subject of parapsychology.
+For example, submissions from fields like neurofeedback therapy and neurobiology will be considered providing they are submitted by qualified and experienced professionals in those fields.
 All manuscripts submitted to the EJP must be under consideration soley by this journal and may not have been previously published in any form (with the exception of translations of non-English articles).
-Initial submissions should be sent via email to email@example.com as an attached file (acceptable formats are ASCII, PDF, RTF, OpenOffice or MS Word).
+Initial submissions should be sent via email to [email protected] as an attached file (acceptable formats are ASCII, PDF, RTF, OpenOffice or MS Word).
 See below for formatting instructions

 ARTICLES are reports of experimental, clinical or theoretical research, with introductory comments and discussion of results generally being of direct relevance to the data or ideas being presented.
 Generally articles should be less than 10,000 words in length, though longer papers may be accepted after prior negotiation with the Editors.
 After evaluation by the editors, the initial article will be sent to two referees for peer-review.